-Make sure you have any necessary referrals prior to seeing the doctor.
+- Make sure you have any necessary referrals prior to the appointment.

-Make sure the doctor's secretary has received all of the necessary information prior to your visit if you had things mailed to them.
+- Make sure the doctor's office has received all of the necessary information prior to your visit if you had things mailed to them.
 It is best to call a day or 2 ahead in case they have not been received and you need to pick things up.

 - Bring a list of all of your medications and any allergies to medications.

 - Bring a list of the physicians and addresses to whom you want reports of the consultation sent.

 - Make sure you bring your health insurance identification card and a picture ID, if you have one.

 - Get all of your questions answered prior to leaving.
 This is when the question list and the person accompanying you come in handy.

 - If you need one, get an appointment for follow-up before you leave.

 - Make sure your have the phone number of your doctor's secretary and/or nurse.